What Is Stoichiometry? The O Level Definition

 Always Show Your Working in 4 Clear Steps

-At IONX Labs Learning Centre, our O Level Chemistry classes cover stoichiometry O level from first principles — building from balanced equations through to limiting reagent and percentage yield problems.
-Every student gets individual attention in our small classes of maximum 8 students, so no calculation type gets left behind.
+At IONX Labs, O Level Chemistry classes cover stoichiometry from first principles — balanced equations through to limiting reagent and percentage yield problems.
+Classes are capped at 8 students, so no calculation type gets left behind.

 Frequently Asked Questions

-To find the limiting reagent: convert both reactant masses to moles, then divide each by its coefficient in the balanced equation.
-The reactant with the smaller value is the limiting reagent — it runs out first and determines the maximum amount of product that can form.
-Always use the moles of the limiting reagent (not the excess reagent) to calculate the product yield.
+Convert the mass of each reactant to moles, then divide each by its coefficient in the balanced equation.
+The reactant with the smaller value is the limiting reagent.
+Use the moles of the limiting reagent — not the excess reactant — to calculate the amount of product formed.
+This is one of the most commonly dropped marks in stoichiometry questions.